Munawwar/lithium-ui/README.md

         constructor: function (config) {
             this.super(arguments);

-            this.addListeners({
+            this.on({
-              "submitBtn.el": { //listen to events on root element of component
+              "submitBtn": { //listen to events on root element of component
                   click: function () {
                       //Update observable
                       this.name($('.namefield', this.el)[0].value);